-When is the The Witcher 4 release date?
+When might The Witcher 4 be released?

 The Witcher 3 took CDPR more than three-and-a-half years and $81 million to develop.
 It was created on the company’s proprietary REDengine 3 game engine, which has since been upgraded to REDengine 4 for Cyberpunk 2077.

 CDPR announced in March 2022 that The Witcher 4 was officially in development.
 Little is known about the sequel so far.
 However, the studio did confirm they’d be switching to Unreal Engine 5 for the new game.

 What will The Witcher 4 be about?

 The Witcher 4 most likely will not pick up where Witcher 3 left off, nor is it likely to be called The Witcher 4.
 CDPR co-founder Marcin Iwinski said the company doesn’t intend to expand on Geralt’s story any further in a 2017 investor call.